-The Board delegates decision making to the GFS UK Management Committee, subject to it being quorate with appropriate decision makers.
 The GFS UK Management Committee ensures that AIPL meets its business objectives and initiates strategic decisions.
 The GFS UK Management Committee additionally reviews current issues, risks and emerging risks on a regular basis.
 The GFS UK Management Committee provides regular reports to the Board, and to the relevant Personal Committees within Aviva Investors.